 The following 2.5 miles (4 km) roll up and down the saddle before switchbacking steeply up the spine to above tree line where the peak finally comes into view.

 The final 0.25 mile stretch (0.4km) to the top yields breathtaking 360 ° views of the Mojave Desert and Basin-Range topography.

-To the west is Panamint Valley where on a clear day, look to the horizon for the Sierra Nevada Mountains, home to the highest point in North America, 14,505 ft (4421m) Mount Whitney.
+To the west is Panamint Valley where on a clear day, look to the horizon for the Sierra Nevada Mountains, home to the highest point in the lower 48 states, 14,505 ft (4421m) Mount Whitney.